sandiegojs/vanilla-browser-docs/docs/dom.md

 In order to interact with the DOM within JavaScript, the first thing you will need to understand is element selection.
 By selecting an element (DOM node) we get a reference to that element which allows us to take actions on it.

 There are several functions we can use to get a reference to a DOM node.
 Overtime these functions have been introduced to solve different needs.
 As such, the browser support for them can vary.
-You should always research browser compatability to ensure they will work for your user base.
+You should always research browser compatibility to ensure they will work for your user base.

 - [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
 - [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)